Tech for good: Filling in the government’s gaps

 In 2017, many tech companies are waking up to the world of politics beyond simply engaging with regulation that affects their bottom line.
 With its vast financial and technical resources, Silicon Valley is positioning itself to be more politically engaged than ever.

-“I think startups are a really effective vehicle to make things happen in the world today,” Y Combinator’s Sam Altman said on stage at Disrupt.
+“I think startups are a really effective vehicle to make things happen in the world today,” Y Combinator’s Sam Altman said onstage at Disrupt.

 “One of the things I’ve learned about the political process is that it’s basically about how much other people think you can raise.
-It is controlled by a small number of donors and these very powerful but I think horribly run large political entities.”
+It is controlled by a small number of donors and these very powerful but I think horribly run large political entities.

 Altman intends to democratize politics itself by opening up the playing field to more potential candidates through his The United Slate initiative, which will seek out and back a group of 2018 candidates for California’s races that support “creating prosperity through technology, economic fairness, and maintaining personal liberty.”

-While skeptical about get rich quick schemes involving initial coin offerings (ICOs), Altman does believe that the technical solutions they present could be useful in opening up investing to people who are excluded from the wealth requirements in a typical system.
+While skeptical about get-rich-quick schemes involving initial coin offerings (ICOs), Altman does believe that the technical solutions they present could be useful in opening up investing to people who are excluded from the wealth requirements in a typical system.

 “The promise of [ICOs] is really good thing,” Altman said.
 “One of the trends that bothers me about Silicon Valley is that more and more of the wealth creation happening here is not available to most people.
 If there’s a way that new technology can democratize [that], I think it’d be great.”